tcallen3/sish/README.md

 **Builtins**

-`sish` supports several builtins which take precedence over non-builtin
+**sish** supports several builtins which take precedence over non-builtin
 commands:

 `cd [dir]`
 Change the current working directory.
-If no directory is specified, change to the directory specified in the `HOME` environment variable.
-If that is also unspecified, change to the user's home directory as determined by `getpwuid(3)`.
+If no directory is specified, change to the directory specified in the *HOME* environment variable.
+If that is also unspecified, change to the user's home directory as determined by *getpwuid(3)*.

 `echo [word ...]`
 Print the given word(s) followed by a newline.
-This builtin also supports the special values `$?` (exit status of the last command) and `$$` (current process ID).
+This builtin also supports the special values *$?* - the exit status of the last command, and *$$* - the current process ID.

 `exit`
 Exit the current shell.

 **Command Execution**

-If a command sequence does not begin with a builtin, `sish` attempts to execute it as a system command, possibly utilizing the current `PATH` environment variable.
+If a command sequence does not begin with a builtin, **sish** attempts to execute it as a system command, possibly utilizing the current *PATH* environment variable.

 **Environment**